johnuzoma/Analysis-of-S-P-500-Stock-Prices/README.md

 ### Executive summary
-This is a project where I used SQL to analyse S&P 500 stock prices.
+This is a project where I analysed S&P 500 stock prices.
 Techniques I used include (but not limited to): data ingestion, transformation, migration, subqueries, joins, aggregations, common table expressions, numeric and string functions.

 ### Business questions